 How you treat your lapsed customer inactives and current customer inactives depends heavily on…

-Not every organization can afford to react to those three groups of inactives in the same way.
-Some will have a much greater tolerance for deliverability risk, while others will have much lower tolerances.
+Not every brand can afford to react to those three groups of inactives in the same way.
+Some will have a much greater tolerance for deliverability risk while others will have much lower tolerances.
 Ask yourself:

 - Does your organization have strong permission practices?
-Do all or most of your subscribers sign up via a double or confirmed opt-in process?
+Are all or most of your email addresses confirmed via a double opt-in process or validation tool?

 - What percentage of your active mailing list has engaged in the past month?
 3 months?
 6 months?

-- Does your organization have good visibility into your deliverability?
-If you developed a problem, how quickly would you realize it?
+- Does your brand have good visibility into your deliverability?
+If there was a problem, how quickly would you realize it?

-- Is your organization able to match up customer activity with subscriber activity?
+- Are you able to match up customer activity with subscriber activity?

-- Would you know how to remediate a deliverability problem if you developed one?
+- Would you know how to solve a deliverability problem if you had one?
 Do you work with or have access to a deliverability specialist?

 - Have you had deliverability issues in the past?
-How much did those incidences hurt your business?
+How much did those incidents hurt your business?

-Also, if you don’t have enough of a single view of the customer to tell which inactives are current customers, then you have to have the same threshold for current customer inactives as you do for your lapsed customer inactives, since you won’t be able to tell the two groups apart.
+Don’t have enough of a single view of the customer to tell which inactives are current customers?
+Then you have to have the same threshold for current customer inactives as you do for your lapsed customer inactives, since you won’t be able to tell the two groups apart.

-There’s no “one size fits all” answer to how to manage inactives.
-Every organization needs to determine their own risk tolerance and then put in place an on-going process for how and when to deal with each of the three kinds of inactive subscribers to maximize success and keep the risks in check.
+There’s no “one size fits all” answer for how to manage inactives.
+Every brand needs to determine their own risk tolerance.
+Then, put in place an on-going process for how and when to deal with each of the three kinds of inactive subscribers to maximize success and keep the risks in check.

 Originally published on March 17, 2016, by Chad S. White.
 Last updated July 14, 2021.